philippebureau/NetDevOps/Ansible/playbooks/AnsibleEOS/AnsibleEOS_flash_cleanup.md

 At execution, the playbook will request to provide username and password to access the EOS devices
 ![](../../../media/flash_cleanup1.png)

-When completed, the termial output for the task called `Files deleted` will show what file have been deleted on each device
+When completed, the terminal output for the task called `Files deleted` will show what file have been deleted on each device
 ![](../../../media/flash_cleanup2.png)